-Febuxostat is an XO inhibitor.
+Febuxostat tablet is an XO inhibitor.
 Based on a drug interaction study in healthy patients, febuxostat altered the metabolism of theophylline (a substrate of XO) in humans [see Clinical Pharmacology (12.3)].
-Therefore, use with caution when coadministering febuxostat with theophylline.
+Therefore, use with caution when coadministering febuxostat tablets with theophylline.

-A drug interaction study of febuxostat and azathioprine, also metabolized by XO, showed an increase in exposure of 6-mercaptopurine which may lead to toxicity [see Clinical Pharmacology (12.3)].
-Drug interaction studies of febuxostat with other drugs that are metabolized by XO (e.g., mercaptopurine) have not been conducted.
-Febuxostat is contraindicated in patients being treated with azathioprine or mercaptopurine [see Contraindications (4)].
+A drug interaction study of febuxostat tablets and azathioprine, also metabolized by XO, showed an increase in exposure of 6-mercaptopurine which may lead to toxicity [see Clinical Pharmacology (12.3)].
+Drug interaction studies of febuxostat tablets with other drugs that are metabolized by XO (e.g., mercaptopurine) have not been conducted.
+Febuxostat tablets are contraindicated in patients being treated with azathioprine or mercaptopurine [see Contraindications (4)].